matrix-org/matrix-spec-proposals/proposals/1719-olm_unwedging.md

 > If a client has multiple sessions established with another device, it should
 > use the session from which it last received and successfully decrypted a
 > message.
 For these purposes, a session that has not received any messages
-> should consider its creation time to be the time that it last received a
+> should use its creation time as the time that it last received a message.
-> message.

 ## Tradeoffs